 Mother: Gladys (McLeod) Kennedy, civic leader

-Military Service: California Army National Guard, PFC 1961
+Military Service: California Army National Guard, 1961, private first class

 Religion: Roman Catholic

-His nomination to the Ninth Circuit Court of Appeals by President Gerald Ford was a result of his being recommended by California's then governor, Ronald Reagan.
+His nomination to the 9th Circuit Court of Appeals by President Gerald Ford was a result of his being recommended by California’s then governor, Ronald Reagan.

 He is known for his reverence for legal precedent, for creating unlikely coalitions among the justices, and for being a strong advocate of free speech.

-Kennedy teaches at the University of Salzburg in Austria during the court's summer recess.
-The class is offered as part of the University of the Pacific's McGeorge School of Law's summer program.
+Kennedy taught for 29 years at the University of Salzburg in Austria during the court’s summer recess.
+The class was offered as part of the University of the Pacific’s McGeorge School of Law’s summer program.

 1961-1963 - Practices law at the firm of Thelen, Marrin, John & Bridges in San Francisco.